Once you’ve chosen a variable annuity, it’s time to pick subaccounts (also known as underlying investment options).

 How much time do you have between when you invest and when you need your money?

 The more time you have, the better – but it depends what you're saving for.
 If you're saving for your child's college education, your time horizon will be the amount of time between now and the day the first tuition payment is due.
 But if you're saving for retirement, your time horizon will probably be longer.

-The next step is to do your research on funds.
+The next step is to do your research on subaccounts.
 A good place to get information is through Morningstar, an independent fund rating service.
 You can find Morningstar information online or at your local library.

 Some subaccounts are specifically designed to meet a certain time horizon.
 Others are designed for a particular type of investor.